Arizona Cardinals and Week 11 NFL staff picks and predictions

 The Buffalo Bills take on the Cleveland Browns in Detroit, because why not.
 The Bills are heavy favorites and I think that is an easy one to call.

-Speaking of heavy favorites, the Baltimore Ravens are -13 point favorites as of Friday thanks to DraftKings Sportsbook, I think they win easy this weekend, but 13 is a ton of points.
+Speaking of heavy favorites, the Baltimore Ravens are -13 point favorites over the Carolina Panthers as of Friday thanks to DraftKings Sportsbook, I think they win easy this weekend, but 13 is a ton of points.

 The Philadelphia Eagles are -6.5 point favorites on the road against the Indianapolis Colts.
 That feels heavy, but I think the Eagles win.